unicode-org/message-format-wg/spec/formatting.md

 ### Function Resolution

-To resolve the value of an _expression_ with a _function_ _annotation_, the following steps are taken:
+To resolve an _expression_ with a _function_ _annotation_,
+the following steps are taken:

 1. If the _expression_ includes an _operand_, resolve its value.
    If this fails, use a _fallback value_ for the _expression_.
 2. Based on the _function_ starting sigil and _name_,
    find the appropriate function implementation from the _function registry_.
-   If this fails, emit an Unknown Function error and use a _fallback value_ for the _expression_.
+   If the registry does not define an implementation for this _name_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
-3. Resolve the _option_ values as a mapping of string identifiers to values.
+3. Resolve the _option_ values to a mapping of string identifiers to values.
-   For each _option_, resolve its right-hand side value.
+   For each _option_:
-   If this succeeds, assign it to the mapping with the _name_ of the _option_.
+     * If its right-hand side successfully resolves to a value, bind the _name_ of the _option_ to the resolved value in the mapping.
-   If this fails, do not set any value in the resolved mapping for this _option_.
+     * Otherwise, do not bind the _name_ of the _option_ to any value in the mapping.
 4. Call the function implementation with the following arguments:

    - The current _locale_.